BANNER GENERAL TERMS AND CONDITIONS OF SALE

-9.1 Other than picking errors, shortages, damages or warranty claims, all other return requests are agreed solely at the Seller’s discretion and must be agreed within 30 days of delivery.
-Goods may be returned subject to them being received in a re-saleable condition and may be subject to a re-stocking fee.
-All furniture returned shall be subject to a restocking fee of the minimum of 30% of the value of the goods returned or £30.
+9.1 Other than picking errors, shortages, damaged Goods or warranty claims, all other return requests are agreed solely at the Seller’s discretion and may only be agreed within 28 days of delivery.
+Goods duly accepted for return at will (at the Seller’s absolute discretion) must be returned subject to them being received in an immediately re-saleable condition and may be subject to a re-stocking fee or deduction from any subsequent refund if the Goods have been handled to the extent they cannot reasonably be held out as new and unused.

-9.4 The Customer may not return Bespoke Goods or any Goods marked as non-returnable in the Seller Catalogue.
+9.4 The Customer may not, in any circumstances, return Bespoke Goods or any Goods marked as non-¬returnable in the Seller Catalogue.

-- Warranties and liabilities – THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO CLAUSE 10.6
+10. Warranties, liability and limitation of the Seller’s liability – THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO CONDITIONS 10.6 & 10.8

 10.1 The Seller is not the manufacturer of any of the Goods.
 Other than as expressly set forth in these Conditions, any warranty with respect to the Goods will come from the manufacturer of the Goods.
 The Seller will pass through to the Customer any applicable manufacturer warranties on the Goods, to the extent transferable.